OpenWaterFoundation/owf-learn-virtualbox/mkdocs-project/docs/create-guest/linux-debian-jessie/create-guest-debian-jessie.md

 </p>**

 **<p style="text-align: center;">
-Create Virtual Machine for Jessie Debian - Hard Drive Type (<a href="../images/new-debian-jessie4-storage.png">see full-size image</a>)
+Create Virtual Machine for Debian Jessie - Hard Drive Type (<a href="../images/new-debian-jessie4-storage.png">see full-size image</a>)
 </p>**

 Press ***Next*** to continue with setup.

-Next, indicate the how the storage will be allocated.
+Next, indicate how the storage will be allocated.
 The default setting of ***Dynamically allocated*** is generally a good option because it limits the amount of disk space on the host operating system to files that are actually saved.
 The maximum size of the dynamically sized disk can be specified in the next step.